Rev 02/01/2021

 Heterodera sacchari Luc & Merny, 1963

-Heterodera sacchari is one of three species of the genus that comprise the "sacchari group" The others are H. leuceilyma and H. goldeni.
-The three species have lemon-shaped cysts, are ambifenestrate, and have finger-like bullae projecting from the underbridge of the vulval cone (Tanha Maafi et al., 2007).
+One of the species of the genus that comprise the "Sacchari group" of Heterodera spp.
+Species of the groupes have lemon-shaped cysts, are ambifenestrate, and have finger-like bullae projecting from the underbridge of the vulval cone (Tanha Maafi et al., 2007).

 According to our present knowledge, H. sacchari is definitely present in tropical Africa, H. goldeni is found in the middle east and H. leuceilyma occurs in the subtropical south-east of North America.
 The species identity of H. sacchari records from other Asian countries, as well as from Trinidad, West Indies, may need confirmation (Tanha Maafi et al., 2007).
 The record from Trinidad